 This a huge topic on its own which I cannot hope to do justice here.
 This is a brief summary of how we believe it contributes to ranking your website.

 It makes total sense to have social accounts for your business and whilst you can have accounts with every platform, you do have to be realistic about how many you can manage.
-It’s OK if you’re a corporate behemoth who employs a social outreach manager, but for the average business, it’s not necessary.
+It's OK if you're a corporate behemoth that employs a social outreach manager, but for the average business, it's not necessary.

 You should also consider your audience and what social channels they might use.
 If you work in B2C, Facebook is great.
 On the other hand, in B2B, LinkedIn is probably the go-to channel.
 This is ultimately about knowing your customers and where they hang out online.